Narberth, Pennsylvania: Politics and government

 Narberth has a city manager form of government with a mayor and a seven-member borough council.
-The mayor is Andrea Deutsch, a Democrat.
+The mayor is Dana W. Edwards, a Democrat.
 The members of Borough Council, all of whom are Democrats, are Fred Bush (president), Cyndi Rickards (vice president), Jean Burock, Ira Winston, Michael Gaudini, Jim Speer, and Mike Salmanson.
-The Borough Manager is Matt West.
+The Borough Manager is Maggie Dobbs.
 The Solicitor is John Walko.

 The borough is part of Pennsylvania's Fifth Congressional District (represented by Mary Scanlon).
 In the US Senate, the Borough is represented by Senator John Fetterman (senior senator) and Dave McCormick (junior senator).
 In the Pennsylvania General Assembly, the Borough is part of the 148th State House District (represented by Rep. Mary Jo Daley) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).

 Education

 Public K-12 education

 Residents of Narberth are served by the Lower Merion School District (LMSD).
 As of 2024 the school zoning for the borough is as follows: most of the borough (portions north of Haverford Avenue) is zoned to Belmont Hills Elementary School and Welsh Valley Middle School, while portions south of Haverford Avenue are zoned to Merion Elementary School and Bala Cynwyd Middle School.
 For high school, a portion is in the walking zone for Lower Merion High School.
 The rest of the borough is in a choice zone where students may attend either Lower Merion HS or Harriton High School.
 All of the mentioned schools are in Lower Merion Township.
 Penn Valley Elementary School, also located in the township, has a Narberth post office address, though as of 2024 its attendance boundary does not include any part of Narberth borough.

 Narberth, then in Lower Merion Township, was in LMSD when, circa 1892, the first Narberth School was established.
 Narberth separated from the township, and in 1895, LMSD sold the building to the borough school district.
 The last building for Narberth Elementary School opened in 1963.
 LMSD began operating the school again in 1966, and at that time, Narberth Elementary was the sole public school in the borough limits.
 That year, students in South Narberth were reassigned to Merion Elementary School, while the Merion Park community was rezoned to Narberth Elementary.
 In 1966, Narberth residents were zoned to Ardmore Junior High School.